-The reopening plan was discussed during a special school board meeting Tuesday afternoon.
+The reopening plan was discussed during a special school board meeting on Sept.
+15.

-The first group that would return is students with special needs of all ages.
-They’re set to resume in-person learning on Sept.
+Students with special needs of all ages were the first group to resume in-person learning on Sept.
 21.

-One week later, the district would like to have Pre-K through 5th grade back in the classroom for four days a week, but that’s only for parents who pre-selected to have face-to-face instruction for their children.
+On Sept.
+28, the district will have Pre-K through 5th grade back in the classroom for four days a week, but that’s only for parents who pre-selected to have face-to-face instruction for their children.
 Virtual learning would still continue for others.

 In a last-minute decision, the district reversed course last month and voted to begin the school year fully online after a spike in COVID-19 cases.

-Starting on Sept.
-25 at 6 p.m., Dinwiddie County will be closing the district’s virtual learning centers due to in-person instruction beginning.
+On Sept.
+25 Dinwiddie County closed the district’s virtual learning centers due to in-person instruction beginning.

 The learning centers were established in the county’s two community centers to provide support for families navigating virtual learning with limited internet in their homes.

 Centers were staffed by instructional employees of Dinwiddie County Public Schools with afternoon activities supported by Parks, Recreation and Tourism.

 For information on hours of operation for the Eastside Community Enhancement Center and the Robert & Betty Ragsdale Community Center, click here.